 (90 minutes total) 5 minute break every 25 minutes

-Review all of the areas of caution, using textbook and class notes.
+- Review all of the massage areas of caution, using textbook and class notes.

-Complete (1) 10-question quizzes on pathology section.
+- Complete (1) 10-question quiz on the pathology section.
 Review any missed questions.

 6. Consider your personal needs and preferences